 Measurement Year: Enter the measurement year for which the range of data is being reported.

-Name of Survey Administrator: Enter the name of the entity conducting the Provider Appointment Availability Survey for the reporting plan.
+Name of Survey Administrator(s): Enter the name(s) of the entity conducting the Provider Appointment Availability Survey for the reporting plan.

-Name of Quality Assurance Vendor: Enter the name of the entity conducting the quality assurance process and drafting the health plan’s quality assurance report.
+Name of Quality Assurance Report Vendor(s): Enter the name(s) of the entity conducting the quality assurance process and drafting the health plan’s quality assurance report.

-Date Contact List Generated: Enter the date on which the reporting plan created its Contact List.
+Health Plan Selected Network Capture Date: Enter the date on which the reporting plan created its Contact List.
 (This field only applies to the Contact List Report Forms.)

 Contact List Report Forms – Instructions

 The health plan shall use the PAAS Manual and the instructions set forth below to enter the required information in each field on the Contact List Report Form for the applicable Provider Survey Type.
 The health plan shall complete all required fields, but is not required to complete requested fields.
 Each Contact List Report Form shall include only the network providers who meet all the criteria listed in the PAAS Manual.

+The following field instructions describe the data that the reporting plan shall report within each field of the report form, consistent with Rule 1300.67.2.2(f) and (h)(6)(B).
+Refer to the Definitions section of this Instruction Manual for additional explanation of the terms used within the field instructions for this report form.
+Refer to the Reporting Multiple Entries for the Same Provider and Reporting With Standardized Terminology subsections in the General Instructions Applicable to All Required Report Forms section of this Instruction Manual for more information about how to complete these fields in the Contact List.

 Primary Care Providers Contact List Report Form (Form No. 40-254)